Written byJenny Zeng

 Disable or uninstall third-party anti-virus programs

-On some occasions, the external hard drive keeps disconnecting on Mac Monterey if the Mac has anti-virus software enabled.
-If that's also your case, you can first try disabling it to see if it helps.
+On some occasions, the external hard drive keeps disconnecting on Mac Monterey when the Mac has anti-virus software enabled.
+If that's also your case, try disabling it to see if it helps.
 If not, try uninstalling and removing every trace of the app from your Mac with iBoysoft DiskGeeker.
 This app can safely scan your hard drive and clean the junk files left after deleting the app.

 Boot into Safe Mode